 I reached there walking seven hours.
 I was too happy to witness Karthik Swamiji and felt myself blessed.
 There was a langar where I had my lunch, rice, daal and aloo ki sabji, they offered me two very tasty mung daal ka ladoo also, made of clarified butter, sugar and mung daal .
 After a sumptuous lunch I went down, coming down was not as difficult as going up.
 It took 3 hours to reach the village.
 I was dead tired but very satisfied.
 Next day after breakfast I reached the jeep stand and caught jeep for Hudsar, that same jeep took me to Bharmour taking few bucks more.

 In the early morning when I woke up it seemed that the whole valley was shrouded with a thick white sheet of ice.
 I went out from the room to take a stroll in the village.
-There is a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, but outsiders are not allowed to enter.
+I tried to roam around.
+I broke my folding stick in this effort.
+There was a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, I went there, but outsiders are not allowed to enter.
 With the rise of the temperature the snow on the roofs started melting and fell with thuds.
-I came back to my hotel with difficulty, on the way I broke my walking stick.
-After breakfast I left Tosh at 10-30 AM
+I came back to my hotel with difficulty.
+After breakfast I left Tosh at 10-30 AM.

 From Pathankot I reached Chamba.
 From Chamba buses ply to Bharmor.
-There were special buses for pilgrims till late night during mela.
+There were special buses for pilgrims till late night during mela period.
 I stayed one night at Chamba and one night at Bharmor and visited Bharmani Devi temple.
 Next early morning I started for Manimahesh.
 I reached Hadsar which was the starting point of the trek for Manimahesh.
-Ponies are also available but the route is very steep in some places, so one has to get down and walk from time to time in different places.
+Ponies are also available but the route is very steep in some places, so one has to get down and walk from time to time in different places according to the instruction of the syce .
 I started walking from the gate, there were few stair cases, and after that there was the trekking trail.
 After walking one and half kilometer I took a pony.
 Those who trek till the end take breaks at two points, one is Dhancho and another is Sundarasi.

 I reached Gaurikund at 4 pm, many people halted there for night stay, but I decided to go up to Shivkund and visit Gaurikund on my way back.
 Reaching Shivkund I hired a tent sharing with another person.
 There was full of mist, I felt very disappointed.
 After dinner I felt it difficult to sleep not only for cold weather but also for a discomfort to stay at an altitude of 4,080 meters ( 13,390 ft ).
 After a long time when had I fallen asleep I did not know, there was an uproar of “Jai Bhole” which awoke me up.
 I opened the tent flap and saw the Mani ( the jewel ) on the top of the peak of Manimahesh.
 It was a unique phenomenon.
 The crescent moon appeared on the peak in such a way that it seemed like a diamond.
 The sky was absolutely clear.
 Gradually the crescent moon rose up, innumerable stars and constellations were clearly visible.
 It was a surreal feeling to be there.
 Suddenly I saw a shooting star.
 Tears came in my eyes and I thought there was nothing that I could ask God to gift me.
 I never thought my long wish for visiting Manimahesh would be fulfilled in such a way.